Chris Evans (presenter)

 Christopher James Evans (born 1 April 1966) is an English television presenter, radio DJ, and producer for radio and television.

 Evans began his broadcasting career working for Piccadilly Radio, Manchester, as a teenager, before moving to London as a presenter for the BBC's BBC Radio London and then Channel 4 television, where The Big Breakfast made him a star.
 Soon he was able to dictate highly favourable terms, allowing him to broadcast on competing radio and TV stations.
 Slots like Radio 1 Breakfast and TFI Friday provided a mix of celebrity interviews, music and comic games, delivered in an irreverent style that attracted high ratings, though often also generated significant numbers of complaints.
 By 2000, he was the UK's highest paid entertainer, according to the Sunday Times Rich List.
 In the tax year to April 2017, he was the BBC's highest-paid presenter, earning just under £2.25 million annually.

-In 2005, Evans started a new career on BBC Radio 2, hosting his long-running Drivetime programme in April 2006, before moving in 2010 to host The Chris Evans Breakfast Show every weekday morning.
+In 2005, Evans started a new career on BBC Radio 2, hosting his Drivetime programme in April 2006, before moving in 2010 to host The Chris Evans Breakfast Show every weekday morning.
 He presented The One Show on Fridays between 2010 and 2015.
 Between 2011 and 2018, he co-hosted Radio 2 Live in Hyde Park.
 In 2015, he signed a three-year deal to lead a new Top Gear line-up and presented a revival series of TFI Friday.
 On 4 July 2016, he announced that he would be stepping down as presenter of Top Gear.

 On 3 September 2018, Evans announced that he would be leaving The Radio 2 Breakfast Show on Christmas Eve, and would be going to Virgin Radio UK to present its breakfast show.
 He moved from BBC Radio 2 with most of his regular team.